itman83/Haggle/README.md

 There are various obstacles I encountered while using the Firebase Database REST API.
 Some issues arose from its lack of support for arrays and server-side joins- leading to the implementation of a denormalized structure.
 Data is synchronized via helper methods with variadic parameters to represent all desired endpoints that a request must be executed at (more sophisticated way is transactional updates).
 The cost is larger data volume by duplicating data- which i believe is quite common in these scenarios with noSQL's.

-The list does not end here, but I thought it was worth while to state some of the changes that still need to be made.

 ![myItems](https://user-images.githubusercontent.com/19160637/29998230-ae088660-8fda-11e7-9ea2-b3e0c574279c.png)
 ![detail](https://user-images.githubusercontent.com/19160637/29998276-b3463c52-8fdb-11e7-94a5-29e62e5d5c2d.png)
 ![auction](https://user-images.githubusercontent.com/19160637/29998245-03e8880a-8fdb-11e7-8e81-c3c55266c37c.png)